Enabling

 Don’t stop at access —show her that she belongs at each step

+A product that is available to women, but is not relevant to or usable by them, does not actually improve access.
 When you build your product’s look and feel, consider what patterns will make her feel welcomed, culturally familiar, safe, and supported throughout the experience.

 Explore other moments in